Idaho Theft Crimes - Grand Theft

 Do not let a Grand Theft conviction follow you around for the rest of your life.
 Let me fight to keep you out of jail and keep a theft conviction off your record.

 An experienced Idaho Grand Theft attorney can fight the charge and potentially have the charge reduced or dismissed.
-Every Grand Theft case is different and the attorneys at William Young and Associates scrutinize the facts of every case to assert the best possible defense.
+Every Grand Theft case is different and the attorneys at Schofield and Young scrutinize the facts of every case to assert the best possible defense.
+Even if the evidence is overwhelming, we can fight to try and get the charge reduced or limit the punishment as far as possible.
+Don't fight the system on your own, you have too much on the line.
+Protect your rights and your freedom.

-For A Grand Theft Consultation
+Grand Theft Consultation

 Each case is unique.
 The strength and weakness of your case will depend on the particular facts of your case.
-Contact us for a free consultation.
-We will answer any questions you have, and give you an honest assessment of your case.
+Contact us to discuss your case.
+We will give you an honest assessment.

 Boise, ID 83702